mkgold/kinfrastructures/kinfrastructures-syllabus.md

 * Kirschenbaum, Matthew G."[Books After the Death of the Book](http://www.publicbooks.org/books-after-the-death-of-the-book/)." *Public Books* 31 March 2017.

 ## 4/29 - Publishing Systems
-* Borgman, Christine. *Scholarship in the Digital Age: Information, Infrastructure, and the Internet*.
-Cambridge, Mass.: MIT Press, 2007.
-(Selections in PDF)
 * Siemens, Ray, Meagan Timney, Cara Leitch, Corina Koolen, and Alex Garnett, with the ETCL, INKE, and PKP Research Groups.
 "Toward Modeling the Social Edition: An Approach to Understanding the Electronic Scholarly Edition in the Context of New and Emerging Social Media," with Meagan Timney, Cara Leitch, Corina Koolen, and Alex Garnett, and with the ETCL, INKE, and PKP Research Groups.
 Literary and Linguistic Computing 27.4 (2012): 445-461.
 (PDF)
+* Fitzpatrick, Kathleen. *Planned Obsolescence: Publishing, Technology, and the Future of the Academy*.
+New York: New York University Press, 2011. (selections in PDF)
 * [Manifold](http://manifoldapp.org)
 * [CUNY Academic Commons](http://commons.gc.cuny.edu)
 * [Humanities Commons](https://hcommons.org/)